Connecting the Locomotive and Tender

 While many power supply systems exist, some are known to have caused problems with model train circuitry in the past.
 If you have any one of the following systems, PLEASE DO NOT USE IT until you contact us for more information: MRC RailPower 1300/1370-series, Bachman Spectrum Magnum, Atlas 313 Universal Power Pack.

-If your model arrives with damage or there is any other issue, the best thing to contact us by using the link below.
+If your model arrives with damage or there is any other issue, the best thing to do is to call our support team.
 They take care of all of our warranty repairs and they are all swell guys.

 For more information, see this page from Digitrax’s web site.